 Please note that nondemocratic countries-though they might formally establish some "democratic" institutions (e.g., Chile under Pinochet or nowadays in Iran)-have their own institutional logic.
-In most cases they will have to be evaluated with (1) or (2).
-There are two criteria for assessing a country as democratic: a.
-Has the government come to power by (mostly) free and fair elections? b.
-Is there a minimum of checks and balances to control the executive?
+They have to be evaluated with (1) or (2).
+A country is to be considered democratic if the government came to power by (mostly) free and fair elections and if there is at least a minimum of checks and balances in place to control the executive.